tui4/chrome_snapshots/README.md

 # Chrome Snapshots
-The beginnings of a program to visualise chrome/chromium usage patterns.
+The beginnings of a Python program to visualise chrome/chromium usage patterns.

 Developed on a Debian system in January 2014.